-The Commission will identify key electoral stakeholders, who include but may not be limited to political parties, Independent Commissions, civil society organizations in election observation and civic education, peacebuilding stakeholders, government agencies and local community leaders as well as collaborating with the Multiparty Liaison Committees constituted at national, constituency and local levels to enforce the Electoral Code of Conduct of Political Parties as provided for in Section 160A-C of the Electoral Act [Chapter 2:13].
-Conflict hotspot mapping will be conducted as an important step in determining volatile areas and the preventive measures to be taken.
-This will also help in tailor making awareness engagements for communities.
+The Commission will identify key electoral stakeholders, who include but may not be limited to political parties, Independent Commissions, civil society organizations in election observation and civic education, peacebuilding stakeholders, government agencies and local community leaders.
+Collaboration will also be extended to the Multiparty Liaison Committees constituted at national, constituency and local levels to enforce the Electoral Code of Conduct of Political Parties as provided for in Section 160A-C of the Electoral Act [Chapter 2:13].
+Conflict hotspot mapping will be conducted as an important step in determining volatile areas and the suggested preventive measures to be taken together with local stakeholders.
+This will help in tailor making awareness engagements for communities.
 Regular peace meetings will be done between these key stakeholders and the Commission to develop locally managed solutions for response where hotspots would have been identified.